aafarokh/WBB_NWK/README.md

                                   SignalType-> BodySite-> Stimulation-> On or Off

-Part 1 of the code Signal_identifier_classifier.m construct folders based on class1 algorithm and copy the files from the parent folder and saves in the child folder.
+Part 1 of the code Signal_identifier_classifier.m construct folders based on class-1 algorithm and copy the files from the parent folder and pastes to the child folder.